rafaelsetragni/awesome_notifications/README.md

 ## Firebase Token

 The firebase token is necessary to your sever send Push Notifications to the remote device.
-The token could eventualy change and is created to every device instalation on each application.
+The token could eventually change and is created to every device installation on each application.

 Every token created could be captured on Flutter by this plugin listen to ``